redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 The code above will fail because the second attribute has a wrong indentation.
 When this happens, the section is skipped and the service is not instantiated.

-The **name** option is mandatory and when it is omitted the slot is skipped.
+The **name** option is mandatory and if it is omitted, RedKite CMS will skip the slot.

 Additional optional arguments
 ------------------------------